walles/cleverdrawer/media/README.md

 [`feature_image.jpg`](feature_image.jpg) is generated from [`feature_image.blend`](feature_image.blend).

 [`icon.png`](icon.png) is generated from [`icon.blend`](icon.blend).
 The
-launcher image in `app/main/res/drawable` is the same icon scaled down to 192x192.
+`app/src/main/res/drawable-xxxhdpi/ic_launcher.png` image is the same icon scaled down to 192x192.
+This icon is also used in the Google Play Store.